jhdeov/adjarian1911/README.md

 The current version has all of Adjarian's main prose and data, along with my commentary.
 It has been taking me a while to get this far, so I figure it's more practical to make my current version available as I continue to work on it.

-The next version will do the following:
+The next version will involve rereading Adjarian 1911 to double-check the translation's correctness.
-* correct or finish TODO statements,
-* double-check the translation's correctness.

 The final version  will hopefully be correct enough to comfortably publish, eventually.